vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

     *   **Clear**: in cryptography context, it means non-encrypted.

-    *   **Quantization**: refers to techniques that helps to contraint an input from continuous (floating point precision) or large set of values to a discrete set (such as integers)
+    *   **Quantization**: refers to techniques that helps to contraint an input from continuous (floating point precision) or large set of values to a discrete set (such as integers).
+Two main libraries are known: _Brevitas_ and the well-known _PyTorch_.

+    *   Compilation: is handled by Zama's Concrete-ML library.

-    *   **FHE**: stands for Full Homomorphic Encryption which enable to compute directly on encrypted input data to infer encrypted output data.
+    *   **FHE circuit**: stands for Full Homomorphic Encryption which enable to compute directly on encrypted input data to infer encrypted output data.

-    *
+    *   Concrete-ML

 *   **3 modes enabled** in the FHE.Chess app.: